yeehaa123/elab/CHAT/lab.md

 This project contributes to knowledge about public-private-civic collaboration practices and how these may be (re)modeled to benefit or learn from user-centricity.
-It has an explcit inclusion of humanities' researchers to inform and question ICT developments, in open online and offline environments.
+It has an explicit inclusion of humanities' researchers to inform and question ICT developments, in open online and offline environments.